Andi-Basha/Andi-Basha/README.md

 (and occasionally designing) exceptional digital experiences.

 Here are a few technologies I’ve been working with recently:
-› JavaScript    	› React     › Node.js
+› JavaScript    	› React     › Node.js     › Next.js     › MongoDB

 You can some of the projects im working on here.